ahronsz/robonomics-drex-demo/docs/raspberry_image.md

 ```
 **Make sure that you input your actual wifi name and your wifi password.** Then you need to save the file, and insert the SD card to the Raspberry Pi and turn it on.
 It must connect to your wi-fi network, now you need to find its address.
 Firstly find your address in the local network with:

-Password is "ubuntu".
+Your user and password is "ubuntu".
 Then follow the instructions to change the password.

 ```bash
 ip a